 One of the main mechanisms that Google Ad Manager uses to decide which ad is served is line item priority.
-Depending on your account set-up, there are up to ‘Type’ options for each line item, ranging from Sponsorship to Click-tracking only.
+Depending on your account set-up, there are up to nine different ‘type’ options for each line item, ranging from Sponsorship to Click-tracking only.
 These types determine how each line item is delivered and how it will compete with other line items and yield groups.
 Like many parts of Ad Manager, line item types and priorities can be confusing at first, but are logical once you understand how each type behaves and how they interact with each other.

 Understanding which to use and how these line item types interact is essential to ensuring a smooth running and profitable ad stack.

 Each of Ad Manager’s line item types is explained below.
-Click here If you know what the types mean, but want to skip ahead to how they interact and are affected by dynamic allocation.
+Click here if you know what the types mean, but want to skip ahead to how they interact and are affected by dynamic allocation.

 Line item types vs priorities